If you’re on social media, you’ve probably seen the memes bemoaning the approach of another work week.

-To understand how companies can improve workplace happiness, Robert Half and Happiness Works recently conducted a survey of 12,000 working professionals to uncover key factors that influence their on-the-job satisfaction.
+To understand why employees lack engagement and how companies can improve workplace happiness, Robert Half and Happiness Works recently conducted a survey of 12,000 working professionals to uncover key factors that influence their on-the-job satisfaction.

 Their main finding revealed most people are generally happy at work, scoring 71 on a scale of 0 – 100.
 This number fluctuated, however, depending on the size of the company, with employees at smaller companies tending to be happier and the largest the least happiest.
 Paradoxically, 1/3 of respondents were thinking about looking for another job within six months.
 This is in line with a finding described in Gallup's State of the American Workplace report, in which only about 1/3 of employees say they’re engaged on the job and 55% claim to not care about their jobs at all.
 Most revealing, Gallup’s report explained a lot of workplace unhappiness comes down to managers' communication problems – not helping employees feel enthusiastic about the future; not communicating what's expected of them; not helping them to feel recognized for doing good work; and not informing them of what their benefits are, such as health insurance, paid time off, and professional development programs.

 To give you a better idea of exactly what employees say they want out of their jobs, here’s a rundown of factors described in Robert Half and Happiness Works’ report that employers can consider for improving their workplace conditions.